dantedenicolo/rickandmorty/README.md

 - Integration of Login Form (testing predefined credentials, no database)
 - Live form validation
 - Integration of Redux and Middleware.
 New 'Favorites' system.
+- Custom hooks implementation.
+New filter and order system.
 - Eslint up-to-date

 ## How to start?